bkeepers/git-history/article.md

 	7bb9109 first draft of amend section
 	667f8c9 Add README

-Then I need to take note of the commit that needs fixed up.
+Take note of the commit that needs fixed up.
 Both the typos were from commit `7bb9109`, first draft of amend section.
-So I start the rebase at the revision before:
+Start the rebase at the revision before:

 	$ git rebase -i 7bb9109^

-Git will now open the editor with the list of commits and a very helpful message.
+Git will open the editor with the list of commits and a very helpful message.

 	pick 7bb9109 first draft of amend section pick 2fbe35b first draft of reset